ardaocakkk/pomodoro-app/README.md

 # pomodoro-app
-An Pomodoro App by using Python TKinter
+A Pomodoro App by using Python TKinter

 I made an Pomodoro App.
 It's a default pomodoro